reergymerej/nice-mean/README.md

 ## Where to Start

 The approach is to step through the application explaining things as we encounter them.
 When the code jumps to another file, you'll find a `GOTO:` comment.
+You'll also find `REF:` comments with links to documentation for the current topic.
 As we all know, [the best place to start](http://www.youtube.com/watch?v=1RW3nDRmu6k) is the beginning.
-In this case, a `GET` request to '/', which is picked up by /app/routes/index.js.
-I suggest you start there.
+In this case, a `GET` request to `/`, which is picked up by `/app/routes/index.js`.  **I suggest you start there.**

 *WARNING: There's no guarantee that the comments will be right 100% of the time.
 I'm learning too.*

-## Yeah, You Too
+## Hey, You

 I may skip over things if they're obvious.
 Please fork if you'd like to help - the more eyes and perspectives the better.